dfsp-spirit/freesurferformats/README.md

 ![Vis](./vignettes/rgl_brain_aparc.jpg?raw=true "aparc atlas visualization")

+## A note to end users

+This lowe-level package provides file format readers for [FreeSurfer](http://freesurfer.net) neuroimaging data.
+Typically, you want to access not only individual files, but datasets of subjects stored in the standardized output structure of recon-all (your $SUBJECTS_DIR) when doing neuroimaging research.
+In that case, I highly recommend to use the high-level functions from the [fsbrain package](https://github.com/dfsp-spirit/fsbrain) instead of re-inventing the wheel.

 ## Supported formats

 * MGH/MGZ: FreeSurfer n-dimensional brain images or arbitrary other data.
 Typically a single 3D brain MRI scan or a time series of scans, or morphometry data for brain surfaces.
 The format is named after the Massachusetts General Hospital, and the specs are given (rather implicitely) [here in the FreeSurfer wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/MghFormat).
 MGZ is just a gzipped version of MGH.
 An example file would be `mri/T1.mgz` (containing a 3D brain volume), but also `surf/lh.area.fwhm15.fsaverage.mgh` (containing surface data mapped to standard space).
 This format can be read and written.
 Reading and writing header data is also supported, and the ras2vox matrix is computed from the header data.